yuvalmGS/gigaspaces-wiki-jekyll/sbp/moving-into-production-checklist.markdown

 ## Space URL Examples
-See below for examples of [Space URL|XAP91:Space URL]s you should be familiar with:
+See below for examples of depanlinkSpace URLtengahlinkhttp://wiki.gigaspaces.com/wiki/display/XAP91/Space+URLbelakanglinks you should be familiar with:
 - "jini://localhost/*/space" - this space URL means that the client is trying to discover the lookup service on the localhost, together with discovering it on the network via multicast (enabled by default).

 - "jini://localhost/*/space?locators=host,host2" - this space URL means that together with searching for the lookup service on the localhost or the network, we are looking for it on host1 and host2.
 We call this unicast lookup discovery.